idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 ## Why Authorial Avoidance?

-Biblical culture was honor/shame-based, not like our modern "Western" guilt/innocence culture.
+**Biblical culture was honor/shame-based**, not like our modern "Western" guilt/innocence culture.

-Honor/shame is about how people other than you see you.
+**Honor/shame is about how people other than you see you.**

 Guilt/innocence is about how you see you.

 Biblical honor/shame includes the idea that the omniscient God will judge everyone at the end of the fallen era, and in some ways at each person's death.
 So ultimately committing any sin earns shame -- God declaring that you have done wrong, whether you admit it or not -- and honor -- God recognizing something good about you, whether you recognize it or not.

-Among humans there was also honor/shame -- what your society saw as good or bad.
+Among humans there was also honor/shame -- **what your society saw as good or bad**.

 An example of the conflict between these two assigners of honor or shame is seen crucially at the resurrection of Christ: